Skip to content

 $3 million

-The funding would be used to upgrade the water treatment plant in Woburn to mitigate contamination of the drinking water supply and ensure compliance with newly enacted EPA standards to safeguard public health.
-The project also includes cybersecurity upgrades to strengthen the resiliency of the City’s critical drinking water assets.
-The project is an appropriate use of taxpayer funds because its purpose is to provide safe drinking water supply for the City of Woburn by mitigating contamination from PFAS.
+Project Description: The funding would be used to upgrade the water treatment plant in Woburn to mitigate contamination of the drinking water and provide the public with a safe water supply.
+It also includes a control system and Cybersecurity upgrades to strengthen resiliency of critical drinking water infrastructure.
+The project is an appropriate use of taxpayer funds because its purpose is to provide safe drinking water supply for the City of Woburn to mitigate contamination from PFAS.
 The project has a Federal nexus because the funding provided is for purposes authorized by Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
 300j-12.

 Member Certification